Equus caballus caballus shetland

 This miniature horse is an ancient breed seen for over 2,000 years.
 The Shetland pony originates from the island of Shetland, which is found off the coast of Scotland.

-The Shetland Islands have a very harsh, unforgiving climate, which is why the Shetland pony has developed a thick coat.
+The Shetland Islands have a very harsh, unforgiving climate, which is why the Shetland pony has developed a thick coat, and despite their tiny stature they are an incredibly strong animal.
+This pony can be between three and four feet tall.

 Belfast Zoo’s farmyard is home to four Shetland ponies.